By Rick Steves and Cameron Hewitt

-In 1703, the Methuen Treaty reduced taxation on Portuguese wines — making port even more popular.
+The brandy-fortified wine from Portugal picked up the flavor of the oak en route back to Blighty — a taste the English grew to appreciate.
+In 1703, a treaty reduced taxation on Portuguese wines, making port even more popular.
 In 1756, Portugal's Marquês de Pombal demarcated the Douro region — the first such designation in Europe.
-From that point on, only true "port wine" came from this region, following specific regulations of production (just as the name "champagne" technically means wines from a specific region of France).
+From then on, true "port wine" came only from this region, following specific regulations of production, just as "Champagne" technically refers to wines from that region of France.

-Traditionally, farmers and landowners were Portuguese, while the British bought the wine from them, aged it in Porto, and handled the export business.
-But in the late 19th century, an infestation of an American insect called phylloxera (which smuggled itself to the Old World in the humid climate of speedy steamboats) devastated the Portuguese — and European — wine industry.
+Traditionally, the Douro's farms and land were owned by locals, while the British bought the wine from them, aged it in Porto, and handled the export business.
+But that arrangement changed in the late 19th century, when an infestation of an American root insect called phylloxera, which had smuggled itself to the Old World in the humid climate of speedy steamboats, devastated much of Europe's wine industry.